How we make a difference 2018

-The double-edged of new technology for human rights defenders
+The double-edged sword of new technology for human rights defenders

 For human rights defenders, the fast pace of technology developed both into a tool to promote rights and a weapon to try and silence them.
 During a recent discussion on technology and human rights, activists, experts, politicians discussed technology’s opportunities and challenges for defenders.

 As we celebrate the 70th anniversary and many achievements of this trailblazing document, High Commissioner Bachelet calls on "each of us to do our part to breathe life into the beautiful dream of the Universal Declaration of Human Rights."

 Tikhala Itaye, a young human rights defender from Malawi, wishes initiatives to promote the rights of women and girls would reach communities at the grassroots.
 “If they don’t know their rights, we are not doing something right,” she says.